November 1989 tornado outbreak: Monroe–Coldenham, New York

-The East Coldenham Elementary School disaster was a deadly severe weather event that occurred on November 16, 1989 in Coldenham, New York, near the town of Newburgh, at approximately 12:30 p.m.
-EST (17:30 UTC), in which a suspected F1 tornado blew down a free-standing cafeteria wall, killing nine students and injuring 18 others.
-Though the event was officially recorded as a tornado, conclusive evidence from a survey by a team led by Ted Fujita and others indicates that it was a downburst instead.

 Official records state that the F1 tornado touched down to the south in Monroe at approximately 12:31 p.m.
 EST (17:31 UTC), moving north for around 9 mi to the East Coldenham area.
 As the storm struck the elementary school, approximately 120 children were eating lunch in the school cafeteria.
 One of the walls collapsed onto numerous children, killing seven instantly and injuring at least 20.
 Two of the injured later died in hospitals.
 When the tornado began to hit the school, the principal and other staff began trying to move students into the hallways in the immediate seconds before the collapse.
 Roughly 200 state and local police, fire fighters, and ambulance workers converged on the school to provide assistance, along with 25 ambulances, several fire rescue vans, and a helicopter.
 The search and rescue operations were completed by 7:15 p.m.
 EST (00:15 UTC) that evening.

-The disaster received a tremendous amount of national and international media coverage at the time of the tragedy because most major news media outlets were at the United States Military Academy at West Point, New York, just ten miles away, to cover the awarding of the Sylvanus Thayer Award to former President Ronald Reagan, and accordingly were on site within minutes.